codespaceDrifter/MINDOLOGY/mech interp/anthropic/4-transcoders.md

 https://transformer-circuits.pub/2025/attribution-graphs/biology.html

 ## cross layer transcoder

+(NOTE i think the algo i described is wrong i need to read the circuit tracing paper to figure it out)

 a single module that replaces all of the original ffw modules in a transformer.
 weights: a FFW module of dimension [embed_dim] --(linear)-> [features] (features is much larger than embed_dim) --(relu)-> --(linear) -> [embed_dim] training data: the original ffw inputs and outputs across all layers